Fenlon37/data-analytics-power-bi-report673/README.md

 - Copy and group the configured buttons across all report pages (SC77).

 #### SQL Queries
+- Data is imported from the postgres SQL database (SC78, SC79) so that individual tables featuring different types of data can be displayed (SC80).
+- The Advanced Editor command on ribbon is utilised (SC81) to input SQL commands with the query = Value.NativeQuery (source, {SQL query]) so that language separate from the default in PowerBI can be used (SC82).
+- The list of tables were then printed, followed by the column names and data type for each table (SC83).
+- SQL database queries then enable patterns and important details to be gleaned from the database (SC84).
+- Please see the 'SQL Table columns'; 'SQL database queries' and 'SQL list of tables' folders for the outputs.

 ## Key Lessons
 - Addressed data inconsistencies and ensured model integrity.